Lakeside High School (Hot Springs, Arkansas)

 Lakeside High School is a public high school located in Hot Springs, Arkansas, United States.
 The Garland County school was founded in 1928.
 For 2010–11, the school enrollment was 1,184 students occupying grades 8 through 12.

 Its boundary includes Lake Hamilton and a section of Hot Springs.

 Academics

 The assumed course of study follows the Smart Core curriculum developed by the Arkansas Department of Education (ADE).
 Students complete regular (core and career focus) courses and exams and may select Advanced Placement (AP) coursework and exams that provide an opportunity for college credit.
-The school is accredited by the ADE.
+In 2024, the AP participation rate was 46%.
+Lakeside also provides concurrent credit coursework and technical classes through National Park College.The school is accredited by the ADE.

 Athletics

 The Lakeside team mascot is the Rams.
 For 2025-2026, the Lakeside Rams compete in the 5A Classification from the 5A South Conference.

 In addition to football, Lakeside also fields teams in sports including cross country, golf, tennis, baseball, reading, basketball, soccer, track and field, volleyball, swimming, wrestling, and bowling.
 The football team reached the state championship game in 1975 (where it lost to Stuttgart High School), but it has never captured the title.